 - Terms of Service

 - Internal Mobile Device Policy, Password Policy, Malware/Virus Policy

 Found a security threat?

-Our software runs on the Google Cloud Platform.
-This is a Platform-as-a-Service, which enables application developers to focus on creating their application, while Google takes care of hosting it, providing the database, doing automated backups, logging, auditing, physical access security, and so on.
-Load-balancers distribute the load, and start and stop additional virtual machines when needed.
+Our software runs in the Google Cloud, using the App Engine platform.
+This is a Platform-as-a-Service, which enables application developers to focus on creating their application, while Google takes care of provisioning and configuring servers, firewalls and routers, providing the database, running automated backups, logging, auditing, physical access security, and so on.

 Google is constantly auditing its services, and has approved to be: